Petrusiova/graduation/README.md

 Please run initDB_hsql.sql and populateDB.sql
 and after it run maven - test and ensure that tests built with success.

+You can find curl requests in curl.md

 If you have some problems - please write me an email: petrusiovaolga@gmail.com

-Gratitude to JavaOps team (https://javaops.ru) for internship in java developing and helping me during my way to java developer.
+Gratitude to JavaOps team (https://javaops.ru) for internship in java developing and help during my way to java developer.